hoh/Hubbub/README.md

 Noise generator and traffic analysis plugin for Pidgin.

-Hubbub consists of two parts :
+Hubbub consists of three parts :
 * `pidgin`: a DBus client that connects to Pidgin and monitors IM traffic
+* `generator`: a generator that sends dummy messages via Pidgin through DBus
 * `webui`: a web user interface showing stats about IM traffic

 ## Starting Hubbub